 “How can I make it easier for you to get tested?”

-“I know it might be uncomfortable, but the test won’t last long.”
+“I know the test might be uncomfortable, but it won’t last long.”

-Here are some ways to help a friend or loved one:
+Here are some ways to support a friend or loved one:

-- Look on the Internet for descriptions of the different tests.
+- Look online for descriptions of different colorectal cancer tests.

-- If you are 50 to 75 years old, set the example.
-Get tested for colorectal cancer and share your experience.
+- If you are age 50 to 75, set the example – get tested for colorectal cancer and share your experience.

-- Offer to drive your loved one to the appointment for testing.
+- Offer to drive your loved one to the appointment.